Vena Jules

 Her research focus was on students, their classroom experiences, their perceptions and teaching/learning strategies that empower students as learners and give them voice and agency in the classroom.
-She has published extensively both independently and in teams including, but not limited to, refereed journals, books and reports (UNDP, UNICEF, UNESCO).
+She has published both independently and in teams including refereed journals, books and reports (UNDP, UNICEF, UNESCO).
 With Professor Peter Kutnick (University of London), she has researched and published works on the Trinidad and Tobago students' perceptions of a good teacher, with analyses and findings providing both longitudinal and gender perspectives.